-This information applies to undergraduate students starting their degress course in September 2016 only.
+The information on this page applies to undergraduate students starting their degree course in September 2018 only.

-Study on an earlier higher education course will affect your entitlement to recieve Student Finance England funding for a new course.
+Study on an earlier higher education course will affect your entitlement to receive Student Finance England funding for a new course.

-If you have studied on a full-time higher education course in the past, even for one day, but did not obtain any qualification, this previous study will reduce your entitlement to receive a Student Finance England Tuition Fee Loan for a new full-time course.
-If you are not eligible for the Tuition Fee Loan you will have to pay your own tuition fees for some or all of the course.
-However, it will not affect your entitlement to receive a part-time Student Finance England Tuition Fee Loan for a part-time undergraduate degree level course.
+If you studied on a full-time higher education course in the past, even for one day, but did not obtain any qualification, this previous study will reduce your entitlement to receive a Student Finance England Tuition Fee Loan for a new full-time course.

 SFE funding entitlement if you already hold a UK Honours degree or a higher level qualification (eg a Masters degree) or an equivalent overseas qualification

 In general, if you already hold an equivalent or higher qualification than the one you intend to study:

 - You will not qualify for the Tuition Fee Loan for the duration of your new course and you will have to pay your own tuition fees for your entire course.
 This applies whether you study a full-time or part-time course.